maunope/DifferentiaPressureSensor/SOFTWARE_ARCHITECTURE.md

 ## Exclusive File System Access

 The SD card is a critical shared resource.
-To prevent file system corruption, all file system operations are protected by a dedicated mutex (`g_sdcard_mutex` in the `spi-sdcard` library).
+To prevent file system corruption, all file system operations are protected by a dedicated mutex (`g_sdcard_mutex` in the `spi_sdcard` library).
 This ensures that only one operation (e.g., writing a log line, deleting a file, listing files for the web server) can occur at a time, even when multiple tasks are running concurrently.

 There are three components that can access the SD card: